kevinboosten/kevinboosten.github.io/_posts/2020-05-16-how-to-use-angular-environment-files-in-your-azure-devops-multi-stage-yml-release-pipeline.md

 ---
 layout: post
-title: "How to use Angular environment files in your Azure DevOps multi-stage yml release pipeline"
+title: 'How to use Angular environment files in your Azure DevOps multi-stage yml release pipeline'
 author: kevin
-categories: ["ci/cd", "angular"]
+categories: ['ci/cd', 'angular']
-tags: ["Azure DevOps", "Microsoft", "Angular", "CI/CD"]
+tags: ['Azure DevOps', 'Microsoft', 'Angular', 'CI/CD']
 image: assets/images/posts/2020-05-16/2020-05-16.png
-description: "Angular has the concept of environment files that can be used to configure environment specific values.
+description: 'Angular has the concept of environment files that can be used to configure environment specific values.
 There are multiple ways to handle environments in your Angular web application.
-I show you how to do this in a Azure DevOps multi-stage yml pipeline."
+I show you how to do this in a Azure DevOps multi-stage yml pipeline.'
 featured: false
 comments: true
 toc: true